mem0ai/mem0/README.md

 pip install embedchain
 ```

+> On Windows, check you've also installed the [C++ build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/).

 ## 🔥 Latest

 - **[2023/07/19]** Released support for 🦙 `llama2` model.
 Start creating your `llama2` based bots like this: